Alvie/JoinNotification/README.md

 A PocketMine-MP plugin that tells everyone who comes on when they come and if they are ADMIN.

   - If player is OP it says: Hello!
 Guys, "username" [ADMIN] has joined the game!
   - If player is not OP then it just says: Hello!
-Guys, "username" [DEFAULT] joined the game!
+Guys, "username" [GUEST] joined the game!

 Version
 ----